MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This setting works in conjunction with:
 [InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode'.

-If you set this policy to True, or don't configure it, the user is allowed to use the --ie-mode-file-url command line argument for launching local files in Internet Explorer mode.
+If you set this policy to true, or don't configure it, the user is allowed to use the --ie-mode-file-url command line argument for launching local files in Internet Explorer mode.

 If you set this policy to false, the user isn't allowed to use the --ie-mode-file-url command line argument for launching local files in Internet Explorer mode.